MosesDastmard/alphabetical_sorting/README.md

 The algorithm used to implement the counting sorted adopted from [here](https://www.youtube.com/watch?v=7zuGmKfUt7s).
 It computes the frequencies of the values in the array keep them in an auxilary array and relocate the values in the array based on the position that defined by auxilary array described in details on this [page](https://www.programiz.com/dsa/counting-sort).
 ### Word Sort
 Each word can be converted to list of integers corresponding to the ordinals of its characters.
 Iterating from the first ordinal of the words to the last one that is the lenght of the longest word, applying counting sort will give the sorted list of words based on the first character, then for those words that have the same character, the counting sort is applied on the second character of the words and this procedure countinoues till the algorithm reaches to the last character or find no duplicated character at some point that is coded as a recursive function.
+### Recursive
+If you are intrested to learn about recursive function and its application to divide and conquer problem into subproblems via recursive fashion check the details on <a href='https://github.com/MosesDastmard/alphabetical_sorting/blob/master/sorting_lib.py'>sorting_lib.py</a>.

 <img src="sorting algorithm.png">